School of Arts and Sciences | Chemistry Faculty

 As a research supervisor for Republic Steel Corporation she published in the area of metal corrosion and as a Senior Research Chemist for BP C

 hemical she was awarded a patent in homogeneous catalysis.
 She has held faculty positions at the University of Arizona, the University of Texas, Permian and Ursuline College, a position which she currently holds.
 Her present research is in chemical education of under-represented populations.
 Dr. Nappier is married to Dr. Thomas Nappier and they have two adult children.
-Jeffrey Eummer, M.S.
+Sheri Israel, M.S.

 Chemistry Lab Coordinator